Objects allow you to gather and store any employee data for a multitude of uses.

-Object data can be added to Ento directly via Core HR, by staff during an onboard or other workflow, or by bulk upload using a file import.
+Object data can be added to Ento directly via Core HR, by employees during an onboard or other workflow, or by bulk upload using a file import.
 The data is then stored in Ento for future reference, and can be used in employee exports, for pre-filling fields in contracts and policy documents, and as filter options in Ento reports and dashboards.

 Before creating any objects, set up a group for them in Core HR > Account Data > Object groups.

-If you would prefer this object group’s data was not visible on the ‘Edit Staff’ page to any managers, you can choose to hide an object group from view by unchecking the Visible on edit page checkbox for that object group.
+If you would prefer this object group’s data was not visible on the ‘Edit employee ’ page to any managers, you can choose to hide an object group from view by unchecking the Visible on edit page checkbox for that object group.
 Alternatively, you can define which Object Groups each manager type should be able to see via Manager Permissions, so that some managers can see the group, and others can’t.

 Individual objects are created in Core HR > Account Data > Objects.